LaunchCode-Education-Archived/csharp-web-development/src/chapters/interfaces-and-polymorphism/studio.rst

 #.
 For the other behaviors you and your partner sorted, decide which ones
    belong in the interface.
 #.
 Write down details about how these behaviors differ for CDs and DVDs.
 This
-   guides your thinking about how each class should override the methods.
+   guides your thinking about how each class should implement the methods.
 #.
 For the behaviors that cannot go into the interface, decide if they could be
    placed in an abstract class or if they need to appear in the separate ``CD`` and ``DVD`` classes.